 Farmers worldwide use more than two million tons of chemical pesticides each year.
-Whilst each pesticide is assessed by Regulators (and are regarded as safe when used correctly) they can make their way into a land, water and air source, and, in some cases when used incorrectly, have the potential to affect the whole ecosystem, as well as being harmful to human health.
+Whilst each pesticide is assessed by regulators (and are regarded as safe when used correctly) they can make their way into a land, water and air source.
+In some cases when used incorrectly, these pesticides have the potential to affect the whole ecosystem, as well as being harmful to human health.
 As a consequence, the concentrations of pesticides in food and animal feed are strictly controlled.

 Food producers are responsible for the safety and quality of their products.
 To protect your business and minimise the risk of negative health impacts, you need to comply with the relevant guidelines and standards for minimising levels of harmful pesticides in the food chain and the environment.
 For such a critical service, you need a partner you can trust to deliver precise, quality results.
 Being the National Reference Laboratory for pesticides residues gives you the confidence that we will provide you with reliable, accurate testing results, ensuring the quality and safety of your products and processes and ultimately safeguarding the image of your brand.